 Science is covered through nature observation and activities as students study topics such as geology, weather, and habitats.
 Geography is taught through reading, discussion, internet research, and map work.
 Under language arts, students cover literature, vocabulary, composition, and research.
 Critical thinking is developed by the questions and discussions.

-Religious beliefs, the California missions, and Catholicism are discussed, but the presentation is secular—it does not promote any religious point of view.
+Religious beliefs, the California missions, and Catholicism (all in relation to California) are discussed, but the presentation is secular—it does not promote any religious point of view.

-The book is available in your choice of spiral-bound, perfect-bound, and digital download formats.
+The book is available in your choice of spiral-bound, perfect-bound, and PDF formats.
 Since the interior pages are printed in black and white, and you will need to copy a number of these for students, I would suggest the digital download for most situations.
-But if you think you want to print out the pages from which you will teach, a printed copy might be more practical.
+But if you think you want to print out the pages from which you will teach as well, a printed copy might be more practical since there about 300 pages.

 California Out of the Box: An Interdisciplinary History Curriculum should appeal to those who want a program that is adaptable for students of different ages and abilities.
 This course can simultaneously be challenging for sixth graders and accessible for third graders.
 The interdisciplinary approach based on historical fiction also promises to be a more interesting option than a traditional textbook.